-On the other hand if we have created objects of the given class then its static fields and properties will be shared and there will be only one copy of the static field or property which will be shared among all objects of the given class.
-Because of that reason in the VB.NET language we have the keyword shared instead of the static keyword.
+On the other hand, if we have created objects from a class, then its static fields and properties will be shared.
+There is only one copy of the static field or property, which is shared among all objects created from that class.
+Comparably, in the VB.NET language we have the shared instead of the static keyword.

 Static Fields

-When we create objects from a given class, each of them holds different values in its fields.
+When we create objects from a class, then each holds different values in its fields.
 For example, consider again the class Dog: